How To True A Bike Wheel

 • Damaged/Corroded Nipples: Corroded spoke nipples also prevent the truing process.
 It is recommended that you lubricate them frequently.

-• Damaged Spokes: Spokes get mangled over the course of time, that is a natural process.
-If there are 3 broken spokes, then you should really get a new wheel.
+• Damaged Spokes: Spokes get mangled over time, that is a natural process.
+If there are 3 broken spokes, then you should get a new wheel.

 Read More Bike Maintenance Tips: